How Heavy Should a Weighted Blanket Be?

 What Is a Weighted Blanket?

-Weighted blankets usually contain either plastic pellets or glass microbeads designed to add pressure to the body.
-These beads or pellets are often accompanied by batting of some sort to provide warmth and reduce the feel and sound of the fill shifting.
+Weighted blankets usually contain either plastic pellets or glass microbeads that add pressure to the body.
+These beads or pellets are often accompanied by batting of some sort to provide warmth, and to reduce the feel and sound of the fill shifting.
 Most weighted blankets weigh between 5 and 30 pounds, significantly heavier than most comforters and duvets.
-Some weighted blankets come with a removable cover for ease of cleaning.
+Some weighted blankets come with a removable cover to aid with cleaning.

 Weighted blankets are believed to stimulate production of “happiness” hormones like dopamine and serotonin and reduce levels of cortisol, the stress hormone.
 This helps the user enter a more relaxed state, which is conducive to sleep.
 However, these health claims are the subject of ongoing research.